Illinois's disappearing frontier

 Like the rest of Illinois’s broad midsection, western Illinois replicates within its borders the larger social and cultural divisions of the state as a whole.
 Physically, its central part (roughly from Peoria to Quincy) is indistinguishable from the Illinois that lies across the Illinois River to the east.
 Its northern part—Galesburg, Kewanee, and environs—is demographically and geographically akin to northern Illinois, which it abuts.
 The southernmost bit around Pike County is in culture and topography a bit of deep southern Illinois that has been marooned north of I-70; the noted novelist and critic Floyd Dell grew up there, and described it as “vaguely permeated by Southern influences—a touch of laziness, quite a lot of mud, and, like the scent of honeysuckle, a whiff of the romantic attitude toward life . . . .”

-Gamm proposed that Western Illinois should secede from Illinois and form their own state, “Forgottonia,” with Gamm as governor.
+Gamm proposed that Western Illinois should secede from Illinois and form its own state, “Forgottonia,” with Gamm as governor.
 Gamm made a poetically apt choice for a capital of his new republic.
 Forgottonia would be governed from the McDonough County village of Fandon—a town overlooking Troublesome Creek that no longer even had its own post office.

 Like every good joke, Gamm’s Forgottonia plan made a point.
 Even a facetious secession movement was enough to focus attention on the region's concerns among state lawmakers in Springfield.
 The secession talk is no longer heard but the name has stuck.
 It has been adopted as name for hobby clubs such as the FDG Club (for Forgottonia Depression Glass) in Bushnell, and newspaper reporters gratefully use “Forgottonia” when they need to brighten dull articles about western Illinois.

 * * *